 470.623 - Nonprofit Program Development and Evaluation

-A major goal of this course is to help students become more proficient in recognizing, evaluating, and encouraging the kinds of benefits or outcomes intended by our societys variety of nonprofit and public programs.
+(Formerly Program Development & Evaluation in Nonprofits.)
+A major goal of this course is to help students become more proficient in recognizing, evaluating, and encouraging the kinds of benefits or outcomes intended by our society’s variety of nonprofit and public programs.
 We will examine what needs and opportunities are addressed by four major types of programs: those serving individuals, those serving communities, those serving networks or systems, and those serving other organizations.
 Evaluating each requires different lenses and different tools; we will explore the role of culture and context in choosing particular approaches to evaluation.
 A view of programs as interconnected rather than isolated will be encouraged.
-A second goal is to help students become more proficient in managing an evaluation process: we will explore purposes and uses of evaluation, the essential elements of an evaluation inquiry, and ways to communicate and use evaluation results.
-We will explore the variety of quantitative and qualitative strategies useful for evaluating progress in an organizations attainment of its intended outcomes or benefits.
-Students can expect to become more proficient in discussing issues of nonprofit and public program effectiveness" and strategies for improving nonprofit and public program designs.
-Core course for the Certificate in Nonprofit Management Formerly Program Development & Evaluation in Nonprofits
+A second goal is to help students become more proficient in managing an evaluation process: We will explore purposes and uses of evaluation, the essential elements of an evaluation inquiry, and ways to communicate and use evaluation results.
+We will explore the variety of quantitative and qualitative strategies useful for evaluating progress in an organization’s attainment of its intended outcomes or benefits.
+Students can expect to become more proficient in discussing issues of nonprofit and public “program effectiveness,” and strategies for improving nonprofit and public program designs.
+Elective course for the Certificate in Nonprofit Management.

 470.625 - Resource Development and Marketing in Nonprofits

 The goal of this course is to prepare future nonprofit leaders and board members with the international resource development and marketing fundamentals that help every nonprofit thrive.
-The course focuses on how to create and nurture an organizational culture where everyone on the staff and board understands, embraces and acts on his or her role in developing strategic relationships with funders, potential funders, and media professionals.
+The course focuses on how to create and nurture an organizational culture where everyone on the staff and board understands, embraces, and acts on his or her role in developing strategic relationships with funders, potential funders, and media professionals.
 You will gain an understanding of the process, the metrics that drive the process, and the milestone markers that lead to success.
 You will explore how to develop a board and/or cadre of volunteers who give generously, share expertise freely, connect you to the right government officials and media leaders, and invite others to join them.
-Data driven decision making and all aspects of fund development, marketing and communications will be woven throughout the course.
-Led by an internationally recognized practitioner, consultant and master teacher, the course will use scenarios, discussion, social media, audio and video clips so that you will walk away with the knowledge you need to secure private and government funding, and social capital as a CEO, senior staff member, board chair or member, and the confidence to do it all well.
-Core course for the Certificate in Nonprofit Management Formerly Resource Development and Marketing in Nonprofits
+Data-driven decision-making and all aspects of fund development, marketing, and communications will be woven throughout the course.
+Led by an internationally recognized practitioner, consultant, and master teacher, the course will use scenarios, discussion, social media, audio, and video clips so that you will walk away with the knowledge you need to secure private and government funding and social capital as a CEO, senior staff member, board chair, or member, and the confidence to do it all well.
+Elective course for the Certificate in Nonprofit Management.

 470.626 - Understanding The Media: Old and New